gluster/glusterfs/doc/xlators/bd-xlator.md

 ###Creating a BD volume

 BD supports hosting of both linear LV and thin LV within the same volume.
-However seperate examples are provided below.
+However separate examples are provided below.
 As noted above, the prerequisite for a BD volume is VG which is created from a loop device here, but it can be any other device too.

 * Creating BD volume with linear LV backend